-Howard’s passion for design and architecture started early with his father’s real estate business that included renovating and restoring Victorian homes.
+Howard’s passion for design and architecture began in childhood through his father’s real estate business, which included renovating and restoring Victorian homes.
 He not only learned the trade of construction and detailed finish work, but also fine-tuned his eye for design and composition of space and scale.

-As part of his Bachelor of Science degree in Urban and Regional planning for the University of Southern California, Howard spent a semester studying the history and architecture of Los Angeles which exposed him the breadth of architectural styles across the LA basin.
-During his tenure at the Los Angeles Metropolitan Transpiration Authority, he furthered his appreciation of LA architecture with involvement in projects that included the preservation of historic buildings.
+As part of his Bachelor of Science degree in Urban and Regional planning at the University of Southern California, Howard spent a semester studying the history and architecture of Los Angeles, which exposed him to the breadth of architectural styles across the LA basin.
+During his tenure at the Los Angeles Metropolitan Transportation Authority, he furthered his appreciation of significant architecture through his involvement in projects that included the preservation of historic buildings.

 After leaving Los Angeles to manage the family business, Howard was able to manage and direct multiple construction projects from design to completion.
-It was during this time Howard and Kevin purchased a mid-century home in Palm Springs.
-They both instantly fell in love with the clean lines and optimism mid-century architecture offered.
+It was during this time that Howard and Kevin purchased a mid-century modern home in Palm Springs.
+They both instantly fell in love with the clean lines and optimism of this architectural style.

-In 2006, H3K Design was born -- a design company that revisioned mid-century homes.
-Their first project in Racquet Club Estates was one of, if not the highest, priced Alexander ever sold in the neighborhood.
+In 2006, H3K Design was born – a design company that re-imagines mid-century modern homes.
+Their first project in Racquet Club Estates is one of the highest–priced Alexanders ever sold in the neighborhood.

-Over the past years, the company and list of projects has grown from condos to estate sized properties from Vista Las Palmas to Deepwell Estates to Rancho Mirage.
+The company’s portfolio of projects includes everything from condominiums to estate-sized properties all across the Coachella Valley, from Vista Las Palmas to Deepwell Estates to Rancho Mirage.

-Howard’s philosophy on MCM architecture in the desert is to preserve the architecture of the building and provide modern day living convenience and space configuration - basically creating a 21st Century lifestyle in a 1950’s house.
+Howard’s philosophy on MCM architecture in the desert is to preserve the structure of the building while providing modern-day convenience and space utilization to create a 21st Century lifestyle in a 1950’s house.

-Howard is currently a board member of the Vista Las Palmas Neighborhood Organization as well as a member of the Palm Springs Preservation Foundation, PS ModCom, and the Palm Springs Art Museum.
+Howard currently serves on the board of the Vista Las Palmas Neighborhood Organization, and is a member of the Palm Springs Preservation Foundation, the Palm Springs Modern Committee, and the Palm Springs Art Museum.